dbashford/mimosa/README.md

 ## Installation

- When I feel its a bit closer to ready, I'll get this into NPM.
+ When I feel Mimosa is a bit closer to being ready to go, I'll get it into NPM.
 To get it before then...

     $ git clone ...
     $ cd mimosa